Epulonipiscium

-"Candidatus Epulonipiscium" is a genus of Gram-positive bacteria that have a symbiotic relationship with surgeonfish.
-These bacteria are known for their unusually large size, many ranging from .2 - .7 mm (200–700 μm) in length.
+Candidatus Epulopiscium is a genus of Gram-positive bacteria that have a symbiotic relationship with surgeonfish.
+These bacteria are known for their unusually large size, many ranging from 0.2 - 0.7 mm (200–700 μm) in length.
 Until the discovery of Thiomargarita namibiensis in 1999, Epulonipiscium species were thought to be the largest bacteria.
 They are still the largest known heterotrophic bacteria.

 In addition to their large size, Epulonipiscium, commonly referred to as "epulos," are morphologically diverse and extremely polyploid.
 Epulos also have unique reproductive strategies in which certain cells can form intracellular offspring, similar to microbial sporulation; furthermore, several epulo morphologies exhibit sporulation.

 While the bacteria have not been successfully grown in the lab, scientists have gained a better understanding of Epulonipiscium through microscopic, phylogenetic, and genomic analyses.

 Naming and discovery

 Epulonipiscium means "a guest at a banquet of fish" in Latin, from epulo ("guest at a feast" or "guest at a banquet") and piscium ("of a fish"), as the organism was found inside the gut of marine surgeonfish.
 Epulonipiscium cells were initially classified as protists on the basis of their large size and unusual ultrastructure.

 Originally, Epulonipiscium populations were thought to be a single species and given the name Epulopiscium fishelsoni in 1988, by Montgomery (one of the co-discovers) and Pollak.
 The epithet fishelsoni honors Lev Fishelson, a Polish-born Israeli ichthyologist who was part of the group that made the discovery while studying the intestines of a brown surgeonfish from the Red Sea in 1985.

 Later, however, Epulopiscium fishelsoni was shown to comprise two phylogenetically distinct groups of bacteria by Angert and collaborators using rRNA gene sequence comparisons.
 Subsequent studies illustrated the relationship between these symbionts and the host surgeonfish.